AustinCodingAcademy/PHPIntermediate/syllabus/06 MySQL Fundamentals.md

 ==================
 >[MySQl](http://www.mysql.com/) is "The world's most popular open source database".
 It's fast, secure, scalable, ACID compliant and built to handle high intensity web workloads.
-The language of MysQL, and most other databases, is SQL.
+The language of MysQL, and most other relational databases, is SQL.
-SQL is an expressive language that we use to ask the database questions about our data.
+SQL is an expressive language that we will use to ask the database questions about our data.
-Our question is known as a query, and the data we get back is a result set.
+Our question is known as a query, and the data we get back is called a result set.

 ***